ibm-watson-data-lab/location-tracker-envoy-server/README.md

 ### Disabling Deployment Tracking

-Deployment tracking can be disabled by removing `./admin.js track && ` from the `install` script line of the `scripts` section within `package.json`.
+Deployment tracking can be disabled by removing or commenting out the following line in `app.js':

+`require("cf-deployment-tracker-client").track();`

 ## License